Lonnie Frisbee: Sexuality revealed

 Although Frisbee's homosexuality was documented as a "bit of an open secret in the church community" and that he would "party" on Saturday night then preach Sunday morning, many in the church were unaware of his "other life."
-Eventually some church officials felt that Frisbee's inability to overcome sexual immorality became a hindrance to his ministry.
-An article in The Orange County Weekly, headlined "The First Jesus Freak," chronicles Frisbee's life in which Matt Coker writes, "Chuck Smith Jr. says he was having lunch with Wimber one day when he asked how the pastor reconciled working with a known homosexual like Frisbee.
+Eventually some church officials felt that Frisbee's inability to overcome what they claimed was sexual immorality became a hindrance to his ministry.
+An article in The Orange County Weekly, headlined "The First Jesus Freak," chronicles Frisbee's life in which Matt Coker writes, "Chuck Smith Jr. says he was having lunch with Wimber one day when he asked how the pastor reconciled working with a homosexual like Frisbee.
 Wimber asked how the younger Smith knew this.
 Smith said he'd received a call from a pastor who'd just heard a young man confess to having been in a six-month relationship with Frisbee.
-Wimber called Smith the next day to say he'd confronted Frisbee, who openly admitted to the affair and agreed to leave."
+Wimber called Smith the next day to say he'd confronted Frisbee, who acknowledged the affair and agreed to leave."

 By his own account, Frisbee was raped by a man who had attended one of Lonnie's revival meetings six years prior.
 Lonnie says "Over the next few weeks, this man began to spread it around that he had a sexual relationship with Lonnie Frisbee.
 He told people, including church leaders, that he had sex with me.
 Not true.
 I was violently forced at knifepoint totally against my will.
 His lies caused me years of not being able to minister, as this accusation spread throughout the Christian community."
 He describes next some of the fallout.
 "I gave in to drugs and sexual temptation.
 I had become deceived and overpowered.
 I had been constantly accused of things, mostly of which I didn't do---so why not live up to my reputation?
 That was more or less my subconscious justification for crossing the lines.
 I blamed everyone else, including the church."